Skypods and Roof Lanterns from Evesham Glass

 The design of a Skypod sometimes lends its shape to the term corniche.
 This term derived from France means a road or ledge on the side of a hill.

 The sloped sides of a Skypod have a similar aspect and the term has been adopted by some to describe a skypod.

 Personally, at Evesham Glass we prefer not to use this term as it might cause confusion between a Skypod and a traditional vertically set corniche window.

 Don’t worry though.
 Whatever term you use to describe your ideal window, Evesham Glass will get the job done.

 Skypods from Evesham Glass come in a range of colours.
 In most cases the pitch of skypod – the angle at which the glass slopes from the frame to the apex – is also flexible within a range of safe tolerances.

 Our expert fitters will check the suitability of your roof for installation and deal with any queries you have.

 All our building work is backed by a 10-year guarantee.

 If you’re interested in a Free No Obligation Quote then contact us now!

-Are You Interested In A Quote?
+Are You Interested In a Free Quote?